HFPA Invites FIPRESCI Critics to Vote on 2023 Golden Globes

 “We support the idea and wish of the HFPA to diversify the voters on an international level, in the sense of a richness of cultures,” Klaus Eder, general secretary for FIPRESCI, told TheWrap in a statement.
 “As well, our colleagues, in particular in small and remote countries, may appreciate to get an early access (or an access at all) to the eligible cinema and TV films.”

 To be eligible to vote for the Globes, FIPRESCI members and critics must be based outside of the U.S. and must write for international publications.
-Those ultimately approved as voters can be renominated as voters in subsequent years, but they must have their application re-approved.
+Those ultimately approved as voters can be renominated as voters in subsequent years, but they must have their application re-approved annually.

 “Our plans to continue increasing the size and diversity of the voting body reflects our commitment to be more representative of the larger global community and represent the diversity of interests embodied by the international journalists covering the growth of streaming entertainment content and the rapid rise of overseas production centres such as Bollywood and Nollywood,” the HFPA said in a statement.
 “It’s a recognition of the collapse of international journalists being able to work and earn sustainable living in the U.S. due to the changed media landscape with almost all international bureaus dedicated to entertainment and based in the U.S. being eliminated by overseas publications.”